tnaccarato/Vis-PheWAS/README.md

 Vis-PheWAS is a visualisation platform designed to facilitate the exploration and interpretation of phenome-wide association studies (PheWAS).
 It provides researchers and students with an intuitive interface to examine associations between genetic variants and a wide range of phenotypes.

+Please note that as the web-hosted version was deployed at my own cost, it is not currently running.
+However, if you would like to view it, please contact me, and I will make it available 🙂.

 ## User Guide

 ### 🔍 Interactive Network Graph